Science

 Here’s the good news: While specific nutrient recommendations can vary depending on sex, life stage, and other factors, many of us actually have nutrient gaps in common.
 That means that no matter someone’s assigned sex at birth or how they identify, both Essential for Women and Essential for Men are formulated to help fill dietary nutrient gaps.*

-Vitamin D is a great example—we need this nutrient to support calcium absorption, along with normal muscle and immune function.
+Vitamin D is a great example—we need this essential nutrient to support calcium absorption, along with normal muscle and immune function.
 Most US adults fall short when it comes to getting enough vitamin D, due to a variety of factors (diet isn’t always a reliable source, and sunlight might not be either depending on where you live, the time of year, or even skin tone and SPF usage).
 That’s why we include 50 mcg of vitamin D3 per serving in all of our multivitamins.
 Our men’s and women’s multivitamins also have omega-3 DHA, vitamin E, magnesium, vitamin K2, vitamin B12, and boron in common.* (1)

 That said, there are also some key differences between our formulas, with the purpose of addressing common nutrient gaps that are specific to different sexes and life stages.
 Essential for Women 18+ and Essential for Teens (Hers), for example, contain iron—Essential for Men and Essential for Teens (His) do not.
 That’s because menstruating people typically need more iron, which helps support blood health, while non-menstruating people need a little less, and are therefore more likely to get enough from their diet.
 Essential for Women also contains slightly more folate than Essential for Men.* (2)